rails/webpacker/README.md

 gem 'webpacker', github: 'rails/webpacker'
 ```

-You can also see a list of available commands by running `./bin/rails webpacker`
+You can also see a list of available commands by running `rake webpacker`

 ## Binstubs